Your New Dentures

 Dental Appointments

-Even after you have lost your teeth, you must continue to see Dr. Van Maren.
-Your mouth and oral tissues are subject to potentially serious diseases and should be examined on a routine basis.
-During your visit, Dr. Van Maren will look for signs of oral disease such as cancer, check the fit of your dentures, and check your mini-implants for any necessary o-ring maintenance.
+Even after you have lost your teeth, it is important to continue seeing your dentist regularly.
+Your mouth and oral tissues are still subject to potentially serious diseases and should be examined on a routine basis.
+During your visit, your dental provider will look for signs of oral disease such as oral cancer, check the fit of your dentures, and examine any mini-implants to determine if o-ring maintenance is needed.

-You can wear your new dentures with a smile if you have a positive attitude, a balanced diet, are persistent in practicing how you speak and eat, and continue to see Dr. Van Maren regularly.
-The American Dental Association recommends regular maintenance of your denture with a reline every 12 to 18 months to extend the life of your new denture.
+You can wear your new dentures with confidence if you maintain a positive attitude, follow a balanced diet, practice speaking and eating with your dentures, and continue routine dental visits.
+The American Dental Association recommends regular maintenance of dentures, including a reline every 12 to 18 months, to help extend the life of your dentures.